-The risks of password and account sharing can not be overstated when considering various technology platforms used by businesses and the increasing number of dispersed users as well as data breach cases attributed to poor identity and access management.
+The risks of password and account sharing can not be overstated when considering various technology platforms used by businesses and the increasing number of dispersed users and data breach cases attributed to poor identity and access management.
 Most companies have complex digital infrastructures that include desktops, mobile devices, and too many SaaS platforms to count.
 And they all have one thing in common: they rely on passwords to keep unauthorized users out and company data secure.

 Using stolen and compromised passwords is the number one method hackers use to find their way into protected systems.
 In 2020, stolen passwords played a role in 81% of data breaches.
 And to date, over 11 billion accounts have had their passwords compromised in some way – and those are just the ones security researchers know about.